 Dwellinghouses and flats granted planning permission before April 2007 fall under the recommendations of Approved Document B 2000 edition, which required any internal fire doors to be self-closing.
 This requirement will continue for such buildings, and self-closing devices should still be provided on such internal domestic fire doors in any refurbishment.
-In these circumstances, uncontrolled closers are permitted, including rising but thinges.
+In these circumstances, uncontrolled closers are permitted, including rising butt hinges.
 Dwellinghouses and flats granted planning permission after 5 April 2007 fall under the recommendations of Approved Document B 2006 edition.
 In this case, any dwellinghouses and flats fitted with hard-wired smoke sensors may have internal fire doors without self-closing devices.
-However, the front door to a flat, and the door to any integral garage must be fitted with a self-closing device which complies with BS EN 1154 or BS EN 1155.
+However, the front door to a flat, and the door to any integral garage must be fitted with a selfclosing device which complies with BS EN 1154 or BS EN 1155.

-The door closing device and its accessories should be:
+If placed on the market after 1 July 2013, the door closing device and its accessories:

-- CE Marked to BS EN 1154 Building hardware Controlled door closing devices, including annex A, - preferably, provided with additional product certification by an approved third party certification body.
+- must be CE Marked to BS EN 1154 Building hardware -Controlled door closing devices, including annex A, - and preferably, should be provided with additional product certification by an approved third party certification body.